Sanction Screening 101: A Comprehensive Guide to Compliance and Best Practices

 Governments and international organizations use economic sanctions to penalize illicit actors, change targets’ behavior and prevent defined illicit activities.
 Sanctions lists continue to grow as countries rely on sanctions to disincentivize bad actors.
-Individuals and entities are required to comply with sanctions regimes implemented by authorities to avoid fines, civil or criminal action and reputational damage.
+Individuals and entities must comply with sanctions regimes implemented by authorities to avoid fines, civil or criminal action and reputational damage.

-Sanctions take several forms including: asset freezes, embargoes, bans on short or long term loans and trade restrictions.
-Further, sectoral sanctions localized ban on activities or investment from certain sectors.
+Sanctions include asset freezes, embargoes, bans on short—or long-term loans, and trade restrictions.
+Further, sectoral sanctions localize bans on activities or investments from certain sectors.
 The most common sanctions are list-based targeted sanctions that forbid interactions with a specified party.
-Parties can be individuals, entities, vessels, aircraft, crypto addresses or countries.
+Parties can be individuals, entities, vessels, aircraft, crypto addresses, or countries.

 Over the last two decades sanctions have become an increasingly popular foreign policy tool in the US and globally.
 The United States Office of Foreign Assets Control (OFAC) has increased sanctions use by over 1300% since 2000.
 In the European Union alone, more than thirty autonomous sanctions programs include over 4,300 entities and individuals combined.

-Thus far in 2023, the Office of Foreign Assets Control (OFAC) has issued enforcement actions totaling $564 million in penalties.
+In 2023, the Office of Foreign Assets Control (OFAC) issued enforcement actions totaling $1.54 billion in penalties.
 Sanction screening is crucial for avoiding civil and criminal liabilities and meeting KYC (Know Your Customer), and AML (Anti-Money Laundering) regulations.
-Traditionally, KYC and AML focused on financial institutions due to their vulnerability to money laundering, fraud, or terrorist financing, but requirements have expanded to other industries and global supply chains, and sanctions compliance is increasingly an imperative for crypto companies and others in decentralized finance (DeFi).
+Traditionally, KYC and AML focused on financial institutions due to their vulnerability to money laundering, fraud, or terrorist financing, but requirements have expanded to other industries and global supply chains.
+Sanctions compliance is increasingly an imperative for crypto companies and others in decentralized finance (DeFi).

 To develop a compliance strategy organizations must know when to screen, which lists are relevant, what information to screen, and select an appropriate screening method.